 Each night, the adults hide the Polar Bear with a note.
 Each morning, the kids find the Polar Bear, and read the note to find out how they can help the Polar Bear!
 (See more details on how to play here.)

-This project is available in a pre-formatted printable PDF on Etsy, for those who are looking for easy-to-use Polar Bear Notes and printable Polar Bears.
-You do not need to purchase the Printable PDF to play Polar Bear Over There, but it supports the creator and a portion of the profits will go to a nonprofit that is working to combat climate change.
+This project is available in a pre-formatted FREE printable PDF, for those who are looking for easy-to-use Polar Bear Notes and printable Polar Bears.
+Although you do not need to purchase the printable PDF to play Polar Bear Over There, you can purchase the Printable PDF on Etsy where it supports the creator and a portion of the profits will go to a nonprofit that is working to combat climate change.

 What’s in the Polar Bear’s notes is up to you.
 This page includes enough Polar Bear notes for a family to use for a whole month, but you can make up your own, too.
 Not every note will be appropriate for every day or every family, so you can pick and choose which notes to use each day.